platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 2. HIGH_MEMORY: mariadb, mongodb, mysql-oracle, ...
 3. BALANCED: redis, ...

-If you are unsure of which container type
 The size of the container + the container profile determines how much vCPU and memory it gets.

 1. HIGH_CPU